Actively Recruiting

 - Expected survival of at least 3 months

-- ECOG performance status of 0 or 1
+- ECOG performance status of 0-1

 - Normal major organ function including heart, liver, and kidney

-- Thyroid function tests within normal ranges
+- Rheumatoid panel and thyroid function tests within normal ranges

 - Ability to understand and voluntarily sign informed consent